drvinceknight/unpeudemath/_posts/2014-12-10-sneak-preview-of-game-theory-in-sage-3-of-3.md

 <iframe width="420" height="315" src="//www.youtube.com/embed/iapcKVn7DdY" frameborder="0" allowfullscreen></iframe>

-I'm very excited to see this in Sage (soon!) and am actively working on various other things that I know at least I will find useful in my research and teaching but hopefully other will also.
+I'm very excited to see this in Sage (soon!) and am actively working on various other things that I know at least I will find useful in my research and teaching but hopefully others will also.